 As our very own Taylor Hill put it: some people are like cats, some people are like dogs.
 And cats and dogs have different personalities, different likes and dislikes, different ways of thinking, and different ways of handling things.
 But what happens when these differences lead to interoffice conflicts?
 As the leader of your business, what do you do when employees on your team are fighting like cats and dogs?

-Address each individual involved separately and privately – Every story has two (or more) sides, and you need to have private, one-on-one discussions to get the full scope of the problem at hand.
+#1 Address each individual involved, separately and privately – Every story has two (or more) sides, and you need to have private, one-on-one discussions to get the full scope of the problem at hand.
 Addressing each person individually will also help to keep the conversation cool and open.

-Verbalize the problem & the reason it’s a problem – Even though the problem might be clear to you, when emotions are high, it can be difficult to zoom out and really pinpoint the true issue at hand.
-Verbalizing the problem and the reason it’s a problem, you give the gift of clarity to those involved, saving time, ensuring everyone is on the same page, and help you get to the bottom of things faster.
+#2 Verbalize the problem & the reason it’s a problem – Even though the problem might be clear to you, when emotions are high, it can be difficult to zoom out and really pinpoint the true issue at hand.
+When you verbalize the problem and the reason it’s a problem, you give the gift of clarity to those involved, saving time, ensuring everyone is on the same page, and helping get to the heart of the matter faster.

-Avoid accusatory language – Ultimately, you want to help everyone move towards a peaceful resolution so they can continue to work together in the future, and the only way to do that is to have open communication.
+#3 Avoid accusatory language – Ultimately, you want to help everyone move towards a peaceful resolution so they can continue to work together in the future, and the only way to do that is to have open communication.
 When accusatory language is used, the individuals involved will feel personally attacked, which isn’t conducive to openness and growth.
 Stay focused and clear everything out of your mind but the problem at hand.
 Avoid bringing past situations or issues with the individual back up as a sort of “list of grievances.”
 Remember, you’re here to solve this problem – and if the individual feels personally attacked, they are likely to shut down instead of working with you to resolve this issue.

-Listen – Pay careful attention to the wording used by the individuals.
+#4 Listen – Pay careful attention to the wording used by the individuals.
 It may come out that one of the involved individuals is having trouble outside of the workplace and a comment or tone was simply the straw that broke the camel’s back.
 As the leader of your company, it’s important to remember that we all have a life outside of work, and sometimes outside issues can bleed into our 9-5.
 If you’re not listening, you could miss something crucial and overlook a key contributor to the conflict.

-Ok, so now you have the tools to mediate and diffuse interoffice conflict, but what you can do to prevent it altogether?
+Ok, so now that you have the tools to mediate and diffuse interoffice conflict, what you can do to prevent it altogether?